jihyunlee/4sq/foursquare oauth/README.md

 press open to get auth code.<br/>
 copy the code after 'code=' and press ok button.

-now you will get your recent check-ins on the console. yay!!!
+now you can see your recent check-ins on the console. yay!!!